Directory of Experts

 Biography

-I am a Professor in the Department of Civil, Geological and Mining Engineering at Polytechnique Montréal since December 2018.
+I am Associate Professor in the Department of Civil, Geological and Mining Engineering at Polytechnique Montréal since 2018.
 I am also member of the Research Institute on Mines and the Environment (RIME) UQAT-Polytechnique, a joint research program including six major industrial partners, developing innovative solutions to face environmental challenges in mining.

-Before my PhD, I worked 8 years for engineering consultant companies involved in Environmental Geotechnics for mining operations in the Andes Mountains in South America (Chile, Peru and Argentina).
-Since 2010, I have continued in the same filed but with an academic approach: learning, teaching and investigating.
+Before my PhD, I worked 10 years for engineering consultant companies involved in Environmental Geotechnics for mining operations in the Andes Mountains in South America (Chile, Peru and Argentina).
+Since 2010, I have continued in the same field but with an academic approach: learning, teaching and investigating.
 My research interests include experimental and numerical developments for the characterisation and modeling of geotechnical problems, with a special focus on mining waste storage facilities.

 Teaching